sourabh2311/Notes/learningLogging.md

   Whether an individual call to V generates a log record depends on the setting of the -v and --vmodule flags; both are off by default.
 If the level in the call to V is at least the value of -v, or of -vmodule for the source file containing the call, the V call will log.

+  Basically -v thing should be >= V thing

+* `-logtostderr` log to standard error instead of files
+* `-alsologtostderr` log to standard error as well as files
 * `-stderrthreshold value` - logs at or above this threshold go to stderr

   So, if the value is `FATAL` then all error level of less degree i.e. INFO, WARNING, ERROR (incl FATAL) will go to stderr.